beached/daw_json_link/readme.md

 ## Intro
 ###### [Top](#content)

-The DAW JSON Link library allows declarative mappings of JSON to your C++ data structures, in addition to other ways of serialization/deserialization.
-The benefit of this design is that the parse directly to the mapped types and not an intermediary type(DOM).
-This allows the known structure of the document to be exploited for greater checking and performance.
-Alternatively, there is an event passing(SAX) interface that can parse to generic types(double, string, bool,...) or can use the same type restricted parsers as the static parser previously mentioned.
-A generic DOM(lazy) based parser is provided that iterates over the document structure too, again it can use the generic parsers or the type based restricted versions.
-One can mix the three modes of parsing to form more complicated systems.
-For serialization, the first declarative mapping method is required, there is no json value type in the library.
-The library is, also, non-intrusive into your data structures and does not require member's to be declared/defined within them.
-This allows keeping the mapping in a separate header file from the data structures themselves.
+The DAW JSON Link library is a declarative mapping library between C++ and JSON.
+This allows for:
+  * Direct parsing of JSON to mapped data structures
+  * Less code to convert JSON to C++ data structures
+  * Earlier error reporting
+  * Lower memory requirement, parser requires a small amount of stack above that of mapped data strucutes
+  * Optimization based on data types
+  * Does not require intrusion into data structures.
+This allows the usage of third party types.

+The library supports other parsing modes that can be mixed too.
+  * A lazy(PULL) JSON dom parser that allows for exploration of the document and selective parsing
+  * A SAX(PUSH) event based parser for tasks like minimization
+  * For large JSON array documents, one can use the `json_array_iterator` or `json_array_range` types.

+Some other notable features are:
+  * Support for JSON tuple and variant/tagged variant like mappings.
+  * Automatic mapping of Containers, including the Map based Associative Structures
+  * Able to parse to/from other numeric types like `boost::multiprecision::cpp_int` or GNU BigNum/Rational `mpq_t`
+  * Optional Comment support
+  * trailing comma support

 The library is using the [BSL](LICENSE) license